Add request options

 Network connections and DNS resolution can be slow.
 That’s why the API clients come with default timeouts.

 1 2 3 4 5 6 $index = $client->initIndex('indexName'); $res = $index->search('query string', [ // Set the readTimeout to 20 seconds 'readTimeout' => 20 ]);

-requestOptions in the Parameters section of each method’s reference.
+Some methods accept extra request options.
+You can find them in the Parameters section for each method’s reference.